 6. Feeling Safe

 Medellín arguably wins here.
-Medellín ranked much higher than Cartagena in a recent survey of 12,548 Colombians, in terms of citizens feeling safe in their barrio (neighborhood) and city.
+Medellín ranked much higher than Cartagena in a recent survey where 12,548 Colombians were asked how safe they felt in their barrios (neighborhoods) and cities.

-In this nationwide study, Medellín came in first… citizens felt the safest in Medellín’s barrios, with 75% of respondents feeling secure.
-Cartagena ranked the worst, with only 30% of respondents in Cartagena feeling safe in their barrio.
+In this nationwide study, Medellín came in first.
+Citizens feel safest in Medellín’s barrios, with 75% of respondents feeling secure.
+Cartagena ranked worst, with only 30% of respondents in Cartagena feeling safe in their barrios.

-In general, the tourist areas of Cartagena, including the walled Centro Histórico, Bocagrande, and El Laguito are relatively safe—but take care after dark when the streets become less busy.
+The tourist areas of Cartagena, including the walled Centro Histórico, Bocagrande, and El Laguito, are safe—but take caution after dark when the streets are quieter.

 7. Health Care

 Medellín wins here.
-Medellín has eight of the top-rated hospitals in Latin America; Cartagena has none.
-Being a bigger city, Medellín also has more medical and dental providers.
+Medellín has eight of the top-rated hospitals in Latin America—Cartagena has none.
+As the bigger city, Medellín also has more medical and dental providers.

-Medical costs also tend to be somewhat higher in Cartagena then in Medellín in my experience.
+Medical costs also tend to be higher in Cartagena, in my experience.

 Cartagena wins here.
-The World Health Organization (WHO) last year reported that Medellín was ranked #9 in a list of the 10 most polluted cities in Latin America.
+The World Health Organization (WHO) recently reported that Medellín ranks #9 on a list of the 10 most-polluted cities in Latin America.

-Located in a valley surrounded by mountains that don’t allow easy movement of air in and out, pollution tends to stay in Medellín’s metropolitan area.
-Though fairly regular rain in the city can clean the atmosphere.
+Located in a valley, surrounded by mountains that don’t allow easy movement of air in and out, pollution tends to stay in Medellín’s metropolitan area… but fairly regular rain helps to clean the atmosphere.

-Cartagena is located along the coast, so there are frequent ocean breezes that help keep the air clean.
+Cartagena is located on the coast and benefits from frequent ocean breezes that help keep the air clean.

 Cartagena wins here.
 Traffic in Medellín is generally much worse than in Cartagena.
-A survey by Waze a couple of years back rated Medellín as one of the worst cities in Latin America in terms of traffic.
+A recent survey by Waze rated Medellín as one of the worst cities in Latin America in terms of traffic.

-And while the traffic can be awful anywhere in Medellín, the worst traffic is found in the El Poblado and Envigado neighborhoods during rush hours, in my experience.
+Traffic can get bad anywhere in Medellín, but the worst traffic is found in the El Poblado and Envigado neighborhoods during rush hours.